cptpcrd/psutil-extra/docs/index.rst

 .. py:function:: oneshot_proc(pid)

-   Similar to ``psutil.Process.oneshot()``, enables caching of values that can be retrieved by the same method for the given PID.
+   Similar to ``psutil.Process.oneshot()``, when this is used as a context manager it enables caching of values that can be retrieved by the same method for the given PID.

+   :param int pid:
+        The PID of the process for which caching should be enabled.

    .. warning::
         This function differs from ``psutil.Process.oneshot()`` in two important ways: